 There are three MS and three PhD degree programs in BSCI: Integrative Physiology and Neurobiology, Cell Biology and Molecular Genetics, and Ecology and Evolutionary Biology.
 Each of these degree programs has different course requirements.
 In addition, numerous faculty members in the department are also faculty of the School of Biomedical Sciences (BMS).
 (Please keep in mind that although some information in this manual could be useful to BMS graduate students, it is written specifically for BSCI students.)
-For the University's Guide to Graduate Education, please click here.
+Currently the University's Guide to Graduate Education is being updated.
+When it is available, we will add it here.